sfkappes/NG_documentation/docs/source/accessing_system_account_admin.rst

 -------------------------------

 Nightingale is a cluster computer running a Linux OS.
-That is, it is several separate computers (called "nodes") connected together by network that share some pieces.
-Mostly when you log into Nightingale, you will log into a particular "interactive" node that will have software, hardware, and data that is specific for the work that you and your group do.
-To configure your logins, you will need to know the **name** of the interactive node assigned to you.
-That name will be a fully-qualified hostname, something like "ng-groupname01.ngale.internal.ncsa.edu".
+That is, it is several separate computers (called "node"s) connected together by network that share user account information and file systems.
+When you log into Nightingale, you will typically log into a particular node that depends on the type of allocation your group has.
+Please see the "Nightingale Nodes" section above for specifics.

 Logging onto Nightingale
 ~~~~~~~~~~~~~~~~~~~~~~~~